 Government of Yukon Superintendent of Securities Department of Community Services P.O.
-Box 2703 C-6 Whitehorse, YT Y1A 2C6 Attention: Superintendent of Securities Telephone: (867) 667-5314
+Box 2703 C-6 of Canada

-Investment Industry Regulatory Organization of Canada 121 King Street West, Suite 2000 Toronto, Ontario M5H 3T9 Attention: Privacy Officer Telephone: (416) 364-6133 E-mail: PrivacyOfficer@iiroc.ca
+Investment Industry Regulatory Organization

+121 King Street West, Suite 2000 Toronto, Ontario M5H 3T9 Attention: Privacy Officer Telephone: (416) 364-6133 E-mail: PrivacyOfficer@iiroc.ca.
-- (a) changing the title to "Firm Registration", from "Firm registration", - (b) adding "In this form" immediately after the title "Definitions",

-(c) replacing "Submission to jurisdiction and Appointment of Agent for Service" with "Submission to jurisdiction and appointment of agent for service" in section 1 of "Contents of the form", replacing, in the penultimate paragraph of "How to complete and (e) submit the form", "which" with "that",
+- (a) replacing "Firm registration" with "Firm Registration" in the title of Form 33-109F6, - (b) adding "In this form:" immediately after the heading "Definitions", - (c) replacing "Principal Regulator" with "Principal regulator" in the list under the heading "Definitions", - (d) replacing "Submission to Jurisdiction and Appointment of Agent for Service" with "Submission to jurisdiction and appointment of agent for service" in section 1 of the portion of the Form after the heading "Contents of the form",

-(d) replacing section 2 of "Contents of the form" with the following:

-2. Business plan, policies and procedures manual, and client agreements (except in Ontario) (question 3.3)
+- (e) replacing section 2 of the portion of the Form after the heading "Contents of the form" with the following: - 2.
+Business plan, policies and procedures manual, and client agreements (except in Ontario) (question 3.3), - (f) replacing, in the penultimate paragraph of the portion of the Form after the heading "How to complete and submit the form", "which" with "that", - (g) replacing the last paragraph of the portion of the Form after the heading "How to complete and submit the form" with the following:

+It is an offence under securities legislation and derivatives legislation, including commodity futures legislation, to give false or misleading information on this form.
-- (f) deleting the "" after "section 5.5" in the third paragraph of section 1.3, - (g) amending section 2.2 as follows: - (i) adding "location" after "business" in paragraph (a), and - (ii) replacing paragraph (b) with the following: - If a firm is not registered in a jurisdiction of Canada, indicate the (b) jurisdiction of Canada in which the firm expects to conduct most of its activities that require registration as at the end of its current financial year or conducted most of its activities that require registration as at the end of its most recently completed financial year.

-replacing "Submission to Jurisdiction and Appointment of Agent for (h) Service" with "Submission to jurisdiction and appointment of agent for service" in section 2.4,

-(i) replacing sections 2.5 and 2.6 with the following:
+- (h) deleting the "" after question "5.5" in the third paragraph of section 1.3, - (i) amending section 2.2 as follows: - (i) adding "location" after "business" in paragraph (a) wherever it appears, and - (ii) replacing paragraph (b) with the following: - (b) If a firm is not registered in a jurisdiction of Canada, indicate the jurisdiction of Canada in which the firm expects to conduct most of its activities that require registration as at the end of its current financial year or conducted most of its activities that require registration as at the end of its most recently completed financial year., - (j) replacing "Submission to Jurisdiction and Appointment of Agent for Service" with "Submission to jurisdiction and appointment of agent for service" in section 2.4, - (k) replacing sections 2.5 and 2.6 with the following: